• Skip to primary navigation

 Canada does not require specific vaccinations for entry.
 However, it is recommended that travelers are up to date on routine vaccines, including measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis, chickenpox, and polio.
 Seasonal vaccines, such as the flu and COVID-19 vaccines, are also advised.

-Although the risk of rabies is low for most travelers, it can still be found in bats and other mammals in Canada, so the vaccine is recommended for adventure travelers who are engaging in activities like caving or rock climbing in remote areas may want to consider the rabies vaccine if they’re at risk for animal bites.
+Although the risk of rabies is low for most travelers, it can still be found in bats and other mammals in Canada.
+Adventure travelers engaging in activities like caving or rock climbing in remote areas may want to consider the rabies vaccine if they’re at risk of animal bites.

 Read More: Vaccine Requirements for Traveling Abroad